supercontainers/sc-tutorials/setup.md

 ### NERSC Training Accounts (optional)

-In addition to the AWS instances, you can also try running some of the Shifter-based excercises on NERSC's Cori system, a Cray XC40 system.
-To sign-up for a NERSC tutorial account, visit
-[https://iris.nersc.gov/train](https://iris.nersc.gov/train) and fill out the form.
-The training code will be provided during the tutorial.
-Please note that, due to security restrictions, access may be limited but all of the excercises can be done on the AWS instances.
+In addition to the AWS instances, you can also try running some of the exercises on NERSC’s Perlmutter system.
+Please apply for a NERSC training project membership by following the instructions here: Form (non-NERSC users due Nov 1, and existing NERSC users due Nov 12).
+Please note that, due to security restrictions, access may be limited but all of the exercises can be done on the AWS instances.

 ### Materials repository